Causal Claims in Economics: Causal Evidence in Economics Claim Graphs

 We also examine how this proportion varies across different fields within economics.
 Figure \ref{fig:prop_causal_edges_trends}\textbf{(b)} presents the average proportion of causal edges by field, comparing the pre-2000 and post-2000 periods.
 Recent evidence corroborates these cross-field patterns, showing that finance and macroeconomics have lagged behind applied micro in adopting quasi-experimental methods, though the gap is narrowing \citep{goldsmith2024tracking}.
 Our findings add that most fields have experienced substantial increases in the average proportion of causal edges in the post-2000 period.

 Fields such as Urban, Health, Development, and Behavioral exhibit the highest increases.
-Urban increased from approximately 4.7\% pre-2000 to 33.2\% post-2000, marking one of the largest gains.
-Health saw an increase from 10.1\% to 37.6\%, achieving the highest post-2000 level among all fields.
-Development rose from 4.4\% to 31.0\%, and Behavioral increased from 3.6\% to 29.6\%.
+Urban rises from 9.0\% pre-2000 to 37.4\% post-2000.
+Health increases from 9.7\% to 41.9\%, achieving the highest post-2000 level among all fields.
+Development rises from 6.9\% to 37.2\%, and Behavioral increases from 6.5\% to 33.4\%.
 These fields, which often address policy-relevant questions and benefit from natural experiments or data conducive to causal analysis, have embraced causal inference methods more extensively.

 Conversely, some fields experienced smaller increases or maintained lower levels.
-Macroeconomics increased modestly from 3.3\% to 8.4\%, reflecting a more cautious adoption of causal inference methods, possibly due to challenges in experimental design and identification strategies in macroeconomic contexts.
-Econometrics saw an increase from 6.3\% to 11.0\%, and Finance rose from 2.9\% to 17.0\%.
+Macroeconomics increases from 6.3\% to 12.9\%, while Econometrics rises from 15.3\% to 21.2\%.
+Finance increases from 6.6\% to 22.1\%, but remains below leading applied-micro fields in post-2000 causal-share levels.
 These patterns suggest that the adoption of causal inference methods has varied across fields, influenced by the nature of the research questions, data availability, and methodological traditions within each field.

+A composition-control robustness check is reported in the Appendix in a dedicated trend-robustness table.
+In the EO \(\geq 4\) snapshot, the unadjusted rise in share-causal-claims is \(+0.0187\) per decade; controlling for field composition yields \(+0.0174\) per decade; and adding conservative controls for method mix and graph volume yields \(+0.0011\) per decade.
+This confirms that compositional shifts explain part, but not all, of the observed trend.